 He works in the area of Software Engineering, at the at the Software Technologies Lab of the University of Florence (http://stlab.dinfo.unifi.it/), with a present scientific focus on:

 - model based development, verification, and evaluation of concurrent systems with uncertain temporal parameters and stochastic durations

 Before year 2000, he worked on

 - visual formalisms and matching algorithms for search by visual similarity in image archives.

 He is author of more than 100 papers indexed on Scopus (including 18 works in various IEEE Transactions), with more than 1000 citations and total H-Index 16 (a more extensive list of

-He carries out an intense activity of technology transfer in the area of SW engineering methods and architectures, through several competitive projects and contracts with public administrations and enterprises.
+He is active in technology transfer in the area of SW engineering methods and architectures, through several competitive projects and contracts with public administrations and enterprises.
 Among these:

 - He is scientific responsible for the UniFi Unit in the Tuscany regional project RACE, on evidence

 based evaluation of compliance in cardiology, funded under the FESR programme (years 2016-2018).